ginazampino/portfolio/README.md

 ## Other Notes

 The project includes a few other features I can't take any credit for.
 My mentor dockerized the site, set up a continuous integration service provided by Azure DevOps, and deployed the project onto the AWS cloud.
-It was fun to watch the whole process, and I'd love to learn how to do it all soon!
+Thank you!